 Sands looked to him.
 “Sending a pack of werewolves in to stake out the hotel place and let us know if Kushiel and her lackeys are there?”

 “We’ve done that kind of thing before,” Deveron quietly put in.
 “In the old rebellion, I mean.
-You use what you’ve got, and werewolves don’t set off the Heretic sense.
+You use what you’ve got, and werewolves don’t set off the ‘that’s a Heretic’ alert Alters get when they look at one of us.
 They’ve also got really good senses.
 If anyone can find that bitch in a confined space, it’s a werewolf.”

 Scout spoke up then.
 “But they’re all werewolves.”